sikatikenmogne/sikatikenmogne/README.md

 ## 💫 More About Me

-- 🎓 I'm currently pursuing my Master's in Computer Science.
+- 🎓 I'm currently pursuing my Master's in software engineering.
 - 📚 I believe in constant learning and I am always eager to learn new technologies and frameworks.
 - 🌱 I’m currently learning more about software architecture, systems design, and microservices.
-- 🎯 In my free time, I contribute to Open Source projects.
+- 🔭 I'm looking to collaborate on any Open Source project.
-- 💼 I’m pursuing also a career as a Full Stack Developer.
+- 💼 I’m also pursuing a career as a Full Stack Developer.
 - 📫 How to reach me: [sikatikenmogne@gmail.com](mailto:sikatikenmogne@gmail.com)

 ---